 If the bride is going to give a speech, or to join the groom in a joint speech the bride should:

 - Thank her parents, especially if they are paying for the wedding

-- Compliment her groom and tell a romantic/funny anecdote about him
+- Compliment her partner and tell a romantic/funny anecdote about them

 - Raise a toast

 What Should the Bridesmaid/Maid of Honour Speech Say?